Twing1307/Banking_Bootcamp/README.md

 # Banking_Bootcamp
 1. 28.08.2024 16:39 - Need to make the file not break after every step but continue to ask if person wants to continue (DONE)
-2. 29.08.2024 - Need to save information somewhere + probably some Visual part
+2. 29.08.2024 - Need to save information somewhere(.txt or csv) + probably some Visual part